COVID-19 Updates

 VAMC Special ID Clinic (VA)

 The VAMC Special ID (SPID) Clinic follows approximately 750 patients living with HIV and serves as another site where second- and third-year fellows can elect to do their HIV continuity clinic.
-This clinic includes all of the resources of the VAMC as well as ID pharmacists, social workers, nurses, nurse practitioners, a dietician, a psychiatric liaison and Attendings from the UCSD ID/GPH division.
+This clinic includes all of the resources of the VAMC as well as ID pharmacists, social workers, nurses, nurse practitioners, a dietician, a psychiatric liaison and attendings from the UCSD ID/GPH division.
 Fellows function as primary care physicians for their panel of patients with HIV.
-Fellows see 4-8 patients per session and participate is multidisciplinary clinic meetings to coordinate care for complex patients.